 Below are some indications of what to expect before and during chiropractic treatment.

-During the first chiropractic appointment, the chiropractor will gather information that will help them develop an appropriate treatment plan.
+During the first chiropractic appointment, the chiropractor will usually gather information that will help them develop an appropriate treatment plan.
 The chiropractor will likely:

 - ask about a person’s symptoms